 For some funny reason, which I have failed to understand, most of the big changes in my life have happened almost overnight.
 From having no job post the completion of my MBA to finalizing a very reputed organization within walking distance from home almost in 2 days after arriving back home from B-school.
 From having no luck in the arranged marriage market to finding the man of my dreams at work and getting married to him in less than 6 months of our first date.
 From having a tough time conceiving to finding out we were pregnant the moment we went off all fertility treatments.
 You get the drift… everything has happened almost suddenly for us.
 No time to think or blink given.

 And now after spending almost a decade in this precious place, we called home, we are moving.
 Here in this current house, we saw the first years of our married life, the ups and downs of living as a nuclear family.
 We also saw dreadful days of depression and happy, joyful days where our baby took his first steps, said his first word and went to his first school.
 Now it is time to move to bigger, better things.
 We hope!
+I’ve bought some new bits of furniture and a victorian lamp post for the new house to decorate it, I can’t wait to finally move!

 The decision to move out of here happened almost overnight.
 The time frame between us deciding that we no longer could live in this faraway suburb and finding the new house happened in less than 2 weeks.
 We decided we no longer wanted to spend hours and hours of our days in chock-a-block traffic on the highways, drained of all energy and life.
 Quality time with each other and our child is what our primary goal was and for that, we have decided to move.